outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 		- increase parts of the covid/flu/bird flu immune response, which extremely reduced my brain tumor during the active immune response
 			- iodine
 				- The antimicrobial action of iodine is quick and works at low concentrations, and thus it is used in operating theatres.
 Its specific mode of action is unknown.
 It penetrates into microorganisms and attacks particular amino acids (such as cysteine and methionine), nucleotides, and fatty acids, ultimately resulting in cell death
-			- I would try reducing and increasing interferon-gamma and TNF-α bc they can both attack and help cancer (as part of the covid immune reponse, they attacked cancer for me), so its useful to find out which function your cancer responds to, by testing both sets of substances
+			- try reducing and increasing interferon-gamma and TNF-α bc they can both attack and help cancer (as part of the covid immune reponse, they attacked cancer for me), so its useful to find out which function your cancer responds to, by testing both sets of substances
 				- such as groups like 'astragalus/milk thistle/quercetin' vs. 'turmeric/boswellia/green tea/resveratrol/holy basil/limonene/berberine' and then a known useful mix like 'quercetin/holy basil' as they are both powerful in my experience
 			- increase CD4+ T cells (astragalus, lauric acid/coconut oil)
 				- Regulatory T helper 17 cells are generated from CD4+ T cells